cmbr326/BAE305_Aquaponics-Project/README.md

    The temperature sensor read appropriate values based on room temperature and human hand temperature.
    #### Fish Feeder
    Based on the recommended amount of food for the small guppies, the quarter of a second motor run was sufficient in providing enough food to the fish without overfeeding.
 When the feeder is fully stocked, it will run for approximately 40 cycles of feeding, which is equal to 20 days.
+   #### Soil Moisture Sensor
+   Based on the recommended soil moisture for the plants, lettuce and basil, the moisture level 800 was determined to be the minimum level.